- We strive to provide complete care for our patients. Learn more about all the services we provide.

 - Case treatment coordination with your local/conventional veterinarian.

-- Consultation for second opinions or referral to other homeopathic or conventional veterinarians as I see fit for the best care of your pet.
+- Consultation for second opinions or referral to other homeopathic or conventional veterinarians as needed for the very best care of your pet.

 - Classical Hahnemannian Homeopathy, nutrition, and natural supplements as the primary basis for treatment regardless of the nature of your pet's problems or the conventional diagnosis, prognosis, or usual protocol for treatment.